- english

 ofGetLogLevelName(...)

-string ofGetLogLevelName(ofLogLevel level)
+string ofGetLogLevelName(ofLogLevel level, bool pad=false)

 ofLogToFile(...)

-void ofLogToFile(const string &path, bool append=false)
+void ofLogToFile(const filesystem::path &path, bool append=false)

 Enable logging to a file instead of the console.
 Set the path and name of the log file and it will be created if it doesn't exist.
 If it does exist, it will be overwritten unless you set append to true, whereas new lines will be added to the bottom of the file.